Case Details

 Summary

-Public Prosecutor v Lim Choon Beng concerned a violent sexual assault committed in the early hours of 9 February 2013.
-The accused, Lim Choon Beng, raped and sexually assaulted the victim successively at three locations along public roads.
-He faced eight charges in total.
-He pleaded guilty to and was convicted on four proceeded charges: aggravated outrage of modesty at the first location (C2), rape at the second location (C3), rape at the third location (C6), and penile-oral penetration without consent at the third location (C7).
-He also consented to certain other charges being taken into consideration for sentencing.
+Public Prosecutor v Lim Choon Beng ([2016] SGHC 169) is a sentencing-focused decision of the High Court arising from a series of sexual offences committed in the early hours of 9 February 2013.
+The accused, Lim Choon Beng, raped and sexually assaulted the victim successively at three different locations along public roads.
+Although eight charges were originally brought, the accused pleaded guilty and was convicted on four proceeded-with charges: aggravated outrage of modesty (C2), two counts of rape (C3 and C6), and one count of penile-oral penetration without consent (C7).
+He also consented to four other charges being taken into consideration for sentencing.

 What Were the Facts of This Case?

-The victim was a Chinese national who was approaching 25 years of age at the time of the offences.
+The victim was a Chinese national who, at the time of the offences, was approaching 25 years of age.
 She had been working in Singapore for about five months as a performing artiste.
-She lived in a rented unit along River Valley Close.
-On the night in question, she was walking home alone at about 3.00am.
+Her residence was a rented unit in an apartment block along River Valley Close.
+On the night in question, she was walking home alone from Havelock Road.
 Her route required her to cross a bridge at Saiboo Street, walk along Martin Road, and then turn onto River Valley Close.

 What Were the Key Legal Issues?